- Dining Services

-The Biological Sciences (BIO) Living-Learning Community provides students who are interested in careers in the biological sciences an opportunity to gain knowledge and exposure to fields of study and research areas.
+The STEM Living-Learning Community provides students who are interested in careers in the biological sciences an opportunity to gain knowledge and exposure to fields of study and research areas.
 As a student in this community, you will have the opportunity to interact with faculty and staff members who will help you succeed at ETSU and become connected to supports within your major and across campus.
 The focus of our community is on both academic and social support for students living together.

-The BIO Living-Learning Community is a partnership of the Department of Biological Sciences and the Department of Housing and Residence Life.
+The STEM Living-Learning Community is a partnership of the Department of Biological Sciences and the Department of Housing and Residence Life.
 This community is housed in Governors Hall, and is open only to incoming freshmen students.

 - Students must be declared majors or minors, or have a focus area in the biological sciences.